 Watershed Issues | Invasive Species, Prevention, and Whirling Disease | May 2019

 Whirling Disease (Myxobolus cerebralis) is a recent threat to aquatic species in Southern Alberta that has been making its way up to the Athabasca Watershed.
 Whirling Disease was first observed in the United States in the 1950s4.
 In Canada, the first detection of Whirling Disease was in Johnson Lake, Banff National Park, 20164.
-Whirling disease has been confirmed in all watersheds in Alberta by Alberta Environment and Parks (AEP) except the Athabasca and Peace1.
-If Whirling Disease is detected in any portion of a watershed, the entire watershed is declared infected1.
+Whirling disease has been confirmed in almost all watersheds in Alberta by Alberta Environment and Parks (AEP), except the Athabasca and Peace1.

 What is Whirling Disease?

 Whirling Disease is a microscopic parasite that infects tubifex worms (Tubifex tubifex)3.
 The organism has a complex lifecycle that requires a Salmonid (Trout, Salmon, Charr, Grayling, and Whitefish) and Tubifex worms as hosts1.
 The parasite invades cartilage and impairs the nervous system of Salmonids1.
 Whirling Disease affected waters can cause up to 90% mortalities in native and non-native Trout, and Mountain White fish1.

 The parasite that causes Whirling Disease is considered an aquatic invasive species by the Alberta Invasive Species Council since it is established outside of its natural range and causes significant harm to the environment, the economy, and society2.

 What species can be infected by Whirling Disease?

 Whirling Disease is not a risk to human health or other mammal species, but several species of Salmonids are at risk of being affected1.
 Currently, it is not known to impact other organisms1.